 Why is a strong data process needed?

-While all hospitals and health systems would benefit from a strong data process, this practice is crucial for multi-state systems or systems currently using an in-house solution such as SQL.
-Data sets differ in release schedules, code and data formats, naming conventions, organization, and general layout, making it extremely labor intensive to reconcile.
+While all hospitals and health systems would benefit from a strong data process, this practice is crucial for hospitals systems juggling multi-state data or using SPSS or SQL to aggregate data.

 How strong is your data process?Take The Quiz

 What does a strong data process look like?

 The formula for a strong data process boils down to receive, combine, crosswalk, clean and QA.
 Check out this infographic that walks through the most important steps of what a good process should look like: